Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-Climate conditions are primarily used to describe annual or multi-year meteorological parameters such as temperature, humidity, precipitation, and evaporation.
-Similar to meteorology conditions, fuel load, fuel moisture content, and fuel continuity can be considered as functions of climate parameters, making them useful for wildfire prediction \citep{aldersley_global_2011, jaafari_bayesian_2017}.
-However, the difference between climate and meteorology conditions lies in the fact that climate variables are typically the primary driving factors of large-scale wildfire activity \citep{jain_review_2020, pollina_climatology_2013}.
-This is because fuel characteristics respond to climate accumulations before the fire season begins \citep{chen_how_2016}.
-Therefore, climate conditions are more suitable for predicting wildfires on large scales and over long periods.
-Climate conditions can also account for strong seasonal variations in wildfire risk in certain regions \citep{martell_modelling_1989}, especially considering the intensifying effects of climate change in recent years, which have raised concerns about their impact on long-term, large-scale wildfire occurrences \citep{prior_wildfire_2013}.
+Climate conditions primarily refer to annual or multi-year meteorological parameters such as temperature, humidity, precipitation, and evaporation.
+Unlike short-term meteorological conditions that affect fuel status temporarily, climate conditions play a crucial role in determining fuel types, distribution, life cycles, and other factors that influence fuel characteristics, such as fuel load, type, and continuity \citep{aldersley_global_2011, jaafari_bayesian_2017, tavakkoli_piralilou_google_2022}.
+These fuel characteristics respond to climatic patterns accumulated before the start of the fire season \citep{chen_how_2016}.
+Consequently, climate variables are often the primary drivers of long-term wildfire activity \citep{pollina_climatology_2013, jain_review_2020}.
+Furthermore, climate conditions explain strong seasonal variations in wildfire risk in certain regions \citep{martell_modelling_1989}.
+Intensified climate change in recent years has raised concerns about its long-term impacts on large-scale wildfires \citep{prior_wildfire_2013, jolly2015climate, jain2024drivers}.